Dissociation of bulk and entanglement phase transitions in the Haldane phase

 To locate the critical points more precisely, we apply standard finite-size scaling analyses~\cite{Tzeng2008a} to the peak positions, as shown in Fig.~\ref{fig:fsus}(d).
 The extrapolated values identify two distinct transitions: $\Delta_c^\mathrm{ES}=0.9988\pm0.013$ for the entanglement Hamiltonian and $\Delta_c^\mathrm{GS}=1.1813\pm0.058$ for the bulk system.
 The absence of any anomaly in $\chi_\mathrm{ES}$ at the bulk transition point further emphasizes that the entanglement Hamiltonian can exhibit its own symmetry-driven phase transition, independent of the criticality of the underlying physical system.

-The separation between $\Delta_c^\mathrm{ES}$ and $\Delta_c^\mathrm{GS}$ implies the existence of an intermediate regime, $\Delta_c^\mathrm{ES}<\Delta<\Delta_c^\mathrm{GS}$, in which the bulk system remains in the Haldane phase, yet the entanglement spectrum has already undergone a transition.
-In this regime, the entanglement Hamiltonian exhibits spontaneous $Z_2$ symmetry breaking, featuring a doubly degenerate ground state and gapped, quadratic modes at both $k=0$ and $k=\pi$, while simultaneously, no linear mode survives in the entanglement spectrum that could be interpreted as representing an edge excitation.
-This challenges the extension of the original Li--Haldane conjecture~\cite{Li-Haldane} to extensive bipartitions, which posits a correspondence between the entanglement spectrum and physical edge modes in topological phases.
+The separation between $\Delta_c^\mathrm{ES}$ and $\Delta_c^\mathrm{GS}$ implies the existence of an intermediate regime, $\Delta_c^\mathrm{ES}<\Delta<\Delta_c^\mathrm{GS}$, in which the bulk system remains in the Haldane phase, yet the ES has already undergone a transition.
+In this regime, the entanglement Hamiltonian exhibits spontaneous $Z_2$ symmetry breaking, featuring a doubly degenerate ground state and gapped, quadratic modes at both $k=0$ and $k=\pi$, while simultaneously, no linear mode survives in the ES that could be interpreted as representing an edge excitation.
+This challenges the extension of the original Li--Haldane conjecture~\cite{Li-Haldane} to extensive bipartitions, which posits a correspondence between the ES and physical edge modes in topological phases.
 The absence of such correspondence in this regime suggests that the entanglement Hamiltonian captures physics beyond conventional boundary theories, and may not adhere to the same field-theoretic constraints.